norsk-gjeldsinformasjon/api-docs/docs/reference/deliver-debt-data/getalldata.md

 Called by NoGi daily, queued some time after **05:00 UTC**.
 Returns the complete dataset for all customers.

+!!! warning "Data availability"
+    All debt data must be updated and available from **05:00 UTC daily**.
+NoGi's call is queued after this time.

 ## Query parameters

 | Parameter | Required | Description |